-DDD is a rare complement-mediated renal disease.
-This term includes both DDD and C3 glomerulonephritis (C3GN).
-In DDD, both sexes are affected equally.
+C3G is a rare complement-mediated renal disease.
+This term includes both DDD and C3GN.
 Within 10 years of diagnosis, ESRD develops in about 50% of patients.

-The diagnosis of DDD requires renal biopsy, which by electron microscopy must show osmophilic dense deposits in the glomerular basement membrane.
-C3 dominance must be demonstrable by immunofluorescence staining.
-Features of partial lipodystrophy and the development of ocular drusen can accompany DDD.
-Drusen may lead to decreased visual acuity in approximately 10% of patients with DDD.
+The diagnosis of C3G requires renal biopsy.
+Both DDD and C3GN show C3 dominance by immunofluorescence microscopy.
+Electron microscopy is required to differentiate DDD and C3GN.
+Features of partial lipodystrophy can accompany DDD and ocular drusen can occur with both DDD and C3GN.
+Drusen may lead to decreased visual acuity in approximately 10% of affected patients.

-The pathophysiologic basis for DDD is uncontrolled systemic activation of the alternative pathway of the complement cascade.
-There are different triggers that result in alternative pathway dysfunction including genetic mutations and auto-antibodies directed against factor H and/or the convertase of the alternative pathway, C3bBb.
-The latter are known as C3 nephritic factors (C3Nefs).
+The pathophysiologic basis for C3G is uncontrolled systemic activation of the alternative pathway of the complement cascade.
+There are different triggers that result in alternative pathway dysfunction including genetic mutations and auto-antibodies.